 Save the changes and exit WordPad.
 Once StarWind.cfg is modified and saved, the StarWind service can be started again.

 Configuring Shared Storage

-NOTE: StarWind Management Console cannot be installed on an operating system without GUI.
-It can be installed on any of the GUI-enabled Windows editions including the Windows desktop versions.
+NOTE: StarWind Management Console cannot be installed on the operating system without GUI.
+It can be installed on any GUI-enabled OS, including a desktop version of Windows.

 Press Yes to configure the storage pool.
 If the storage pool destination needs to be changed, press Choose path… and point the file browser to the necessary disk.